suragch/cyrillicconverter/README.md

-# Cyrillic to Traditional Mongolian Converter (ᠮᠣᠩᠭᠣᠯ ᠬᠥᠪᠢᠷᠭᠦᠯᠦᠭᠴᠢ)
+# Cyrillic to Traditional Mongolian Converter

 A high-performance web and desktop suite for converting Mongolian Cyrillic text into Traditional Mongolian vertical script (`ᠮᠣᠩᠭᠣᠯ ᠪᠢᠴᠢᠭ`), resolving homonyms, managing dictionary definitions, and crowd-sourcing missing words via an administrative moderation workflow.